Become a Mentor

 If after a few attempts to contact the mentee (via their contact methods provided) they have still not replied let the Mentoring Team know so we can advise you on next steps.

-If at any time you feel that communication and/or behaviour from your mentee is inappropriate or unwanted, you can click on the yellow 'report' button at the bottom of your message.
+If at any time you feel that communication and/or behaviour from your mentee is inappropriate or unwanted, please be sure to let the mentoring team know by contacting them at email@example.com.

 Once the mentoring relationship has come to an end close the relationship via the platform and complete the mentoring survey.